Uppsala Castle: Uppsala Art Museum

 Today, the castle's south wing contains the Uppsala Art Museum (Uppsala konstmuseum).
 The art museum opened in 1995, a few years after the regional archive had been removed.
 As of 2021, Uppsala Municipality is planning major changes to the south wing to better accommodate the art museum.

 Beginning in 1997 the art museum also displayed Uppsala University's art study collection (Swedish: Uppsala universitets konststudiesamling) containing many historic Swedish paintings.
 The art study collection was removed in Spring 2017, to be displayed at the university's Gustavianum museum.

 Vasaborgen

 Vasaborgen ("The Vasa Fortress") is a museum in the ruins of the original foundation of the 1549 royal apartments.
 The museum opened in 2004, replacing an older, government operated museum which interpreted the history of the castle.
 It is open for limited hours only during the summer season.

 Peace Museum

 Between 2006 and 2019 the Peace Museum (Swedish: Fredsmuseum) was housed in the castle.
 It closed following the December 2019 discovery of high levels of radon in the castle.

+Uppsala Castle Museum

+On 17 May 2025, the Uppsala Castle Museum (Swedish: Uppsala slottshistoriska) was opened in the structure.
+The museum's primary exhibit is titled "Castle Life," which interprets the history of the castle, and those who lived and worked in it, from the 1500s to the present.